 Grassleaf coneflower The combination of short brick-red rays and large conelike disk sets Grassleaf coneflower apart.
-It can be abundant in savannas and on moist roadsides, where hundreds of the 2' stems can dot the landscape, each topped with a single flower head.
+It can be Rudbeckia graminifolia Spring, Summer abundant in savannas and on moist roadsides, where hundreds of the 2' stems can dot the landscape, each topped with a single flower head.